 Fig. 6: I know this chart is copied from UNEP 2011 & Shindell 2012, but it would be a lot stronger if it were extended through 2100; it is not customary to present charts through 2070, so the reader wonders what is missing & whether the trend lines for 2070-2100 are significantly different & why they aren’t shown

+We are not in a position to change this figure here.

 Fig. 6: Need quantification here - would be nice to combine this with a chart showing the emission trajectory for each of the pollutants.
 At minimum, need a comment on change in each pollutant relative to present.

+Goes beyond the scope of the present work.
+Reader is referred to the original paper and report.

 Fig. 6: Need to identify what the “reference” scenario is

+See the underlying report and paper that are referenced.

 Fig.6: Repeat the caveat from the original paper about the meaning of the likely range & how to interpret the overlap

+We refer to the original paper for details.

 Fig. 6: Explain the yellow & pink shading (i.e., levels mentioned in Copenhagen Accord)

+Figure now shows this.

 Typos/Formatting: